ansible/ansible/docsite/rst/glossary.rst

         than the name of the host specifically, or the name of the group they are in.
 For instance, it is possible to select ``ww*`` to match all hosts starting with ``www``.
-This concept is pulled directly from :program:`Func`, one of Michael's earlier projects.
+This concept is pulled directly from :program:`Func`, one of Michael DeHaan's (an Ansible Founder) earlier projects.
 In addition to basic globbing, various set operations are also possible, such as 'hosts in this group and not in another group', and so on.

     Group
-        A group consists of several hosts assigned to a pool that can be conveniently targeted together, and also given variables that they share in common.
+        A group consists of several hosts assigned to a pool that can be conveniently targeted together, as well as given variables that they share in common.

     Group Vars
         The :file:`group_vars/` files are files that live in a directory alongside an inventory file, with an optional filename named after each group.
-This is a convenient place to put variables that will be provided to a given group, especially complex data structures, so that these variables do not have to be embedded in the :term:`inventory` file or :term:`playbook <playbooks>`.
+This is a convenient place to put variables that are provided to a given group, especially complex data structures, so that these variables do not have to be embedded in the :term:`inventory` file or :term:`playbook <playbooks>`.